boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

  ## Configuration

- * Please ensure that you have enabled JWT Authentication on UMS page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) to enable it.
+ * Please configure the JWT Authentication in you UMS page based on your application Login and Logout URL.
+If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) to enable it. (ex: http://localhost:50000/ums/sites)

     ![JWT Authentication](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/99381eeb-5b82-4a84-843f-56417efb782e)

- * Enter `Remote Login URL` and `Remote Logout URL` as they appear in the image.
-Copy the `Signing Key` from the JWT Authentication page and paste it into the `jwt:signingkey` value in the `appsettings.json` file.
+ * As the application based url is localhost, we are setting the `Remote Login URL` and `Remote Logout URL` as below.

     ![JWT Authentication](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/c070b494-39ce-4aa3-9bd5-482f647f9c82)

+ * Copy the `Signing Key` from the JWT Authentication page and paste it into the `jwt:signingkey` value in the `appsettings.json` file.

     ![appsettings.json](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/b3dfeb8f-77ef-403b-9dd7-f26648b5f81d)

- * Open the UMS Site Settings page in Bold BI Server.
+ * Open the UMS Site Settings page in `Bold BI Server`.
 Within `Authentication`, select the `General` tab, enable `Enable Default Authentication`, and `save` the changes.

     ![Default Authentication](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/e4fd3ec2-f54b-4a0b-a7ac-ea2e70e89b62)